First Year of Graduate Study

 In the third year students usually complete the minimum teaching requirement (two years as Teaching Assistants) and remaining coursework, including all core and distribution requirements, when necessary.
 They are expected to complete the preliminary examination (PE) by the beginning of the Spring semester (January 20).
 Following the successful completion of the PE, students should proceed to designate a Dissertation Advisor (DA) and form their Dissertation Committee (DC).
 The DC can be the same as the PEC but this is not required.
 At least two members of the DC must be core or affiliated faculty members of IS.
 One member can be external (from another program at Brown or another university).
 The DC should not have more than four members in total.
 It is the student’s responsibility to approach a prospective DA and ask whether he or she is willing to serve in such capacity.
 During the Spring semester of their third year, students will work with the DA on a Dissertation Prospectus (DP) which, when the DA approves it, will be submitted to the other members of the DC.
 The student is expected to schedule a defense of the DP with the DC by the end of the Spring semester (sixth semester in the program).
 The defense should be completed by the end of the seventh semester (December of the Fourth Year in the program).
 With the assistance of their DA and DC, third-year students are also expected to draft and submit applications for external support.

-By the end of the fourth year, students will have completed all coursework (24 course credits earned, including up to eight credits transferred from a previous M.A., or Laurea Specialistica), the residency requirement, and at least one of the two language requirements (other than English and Italian).
-With the DGS approval, one language requirement can be fulfilled by one of the eight transferred credit courses.
+By the end of the fourth year, students will have completed all coursework (24 course credits earned, including up to eight credits transferred from a previous M.A., or Laurea Specialistica), the residency requirement, and the language requirement (one language other than English and Italian).
+With the DGS approval, the language requirement can be fulfilled by one of the eight transferred credit courses.
 The fourth year is normally devoted to researching the dissertation topic on a dissertation fellowship, including traveling to libraries and archives.
-During their fifth and sixth year, students work to complete and defend their dissertation, and the second language requirement.
+During their fifth and sixth year, students work to complete and defend their dissertation.
 They are expected to present their research in progress (usually a chapter from their dissertation) at the Colloquium.
 They are also expected to teach, when in residence with no external support.
 Preparation for applying for teaching and research positions, the job interview process, and related issues typically occur in their final year (fifth or sixth).